-Vitamin B6 Can Make You Remember Your Dreams, Boost Lucid Dreaming To Help Deal With Trauma
+Vitamin B6 Can Make You Remember Your Dreams, Boost Lucid Dreaming To Help Deal With Trauma, New Paper Reports

-If you’re having trouble remembering your dreams, then vitamin B6 supplements may be the way to go.
+If you’re having trouble remembering your dreams, vitamin B6 supplements may be the way to go.
 A recent study revealed that taking vitamin B6 right before going to sleep can help people recall their dreams, ScienceDaily reports.

-The paper, published in the journal Perceptual and Motor Skills, explored the effects of high-dose vitamin B6 (pyridoxine) supplements on people’s ability to recall their dreams vividly and in detail.
+The paper, published in Perceptual and Motor Skills, explored the effects of high-dose vitamin B6 (pyridoxine) supplements on people’s ability to recall their dreams vividly and in detail.

 According to research author Dr. Denholm Aspy, from the University of Adelaide in Australia, this is the first study to investigate how vitamin B impacts the dreaming process on a large and diverse group of participants.